quokkateam/quokka/README.md

 ## Starting the App

-1. Start Flask (not necessary right now):
+1. In a new tab, start a watch process for sass:

     ```
-    $ python app.py
-    ```

-2. In a new tab, start a watch process for sass:

-    ```
     $ npm run sass
     ```

-3. In a new tab, start your node server:
+2. In a new tab, start your node server:

     ```
     $ npm start